expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

       "googleSignIn": {
         /*
           The reserved client ID URL scheme.
-          Can be found in GoogeService-Info.plist.
+          Can be found in GoogleService-Info.plist.
         */
         "reservedClientId": STRING
       }